OpexRah/Studily/README.md

 ## Details about the training process
 The dataset was scraped using YouTube's API and a list of 3000 educational video titles and 3000 non-educational video titles were gathered.
 Using Term-Frequency-Inverse-Document-Frequency, vectors were made where the two groups educational and non-educational were placed by the model.
 This was its learning phase.

 For predicting, the model takes an input and finds a vector value for that input.
-The closest region(Educational / non-educational) to that vector is the fianl prediction
+The closest region(Educational / non-educational) to that vector is the final prediction